Cookies

 Home

-The next meeting of the council will take place on Monday 25th November 2024, 6:30 pm at Coughton C of E Primary School.
+The next meeting of the council will take place on Monday 24th March 2025, 6:00 pm at Coughton C of E Primary School.
+This will be the Annual Meeting followed by the Annual Assembly at 6:45pm.